giulia-lbo/RShinyproject/README.md

 NOTE:  default options are none for country and 2010-2019 for time-range.

 NOTE: To run the app please see the testing directory.
+The tester could either:
+OPTION 1 - run the following commands: library(shiny)
+shiny::runGitHub("RShinyproject","zulai98")

+or
-The tester could either run the test-nodownloadreq app (calls runGitHub) or download the project, unzip it, move it to Downloads and run the test-downloadreq app (calls runApp).
+OPTION 2 -download the project, unzip it, move it to the Downloads directory and run the following commands: library(shiny) setwd("C:/Users/Admin/Downloads") runApp("RShinyproject")